Skip to main content

 You can set up different statuses for your vehicles according to what is going on with each vehicle.

-All of the statuses should be set up by you manually, except "Discharged" (based on the battery connectivity) and "In Use" (based on an active ride) statuses which are triggered automatically.
+All of the statuses should be set up by you manually, except "Reserved" (based on a vehicle being reserved for an upcoming ride), "In Use" (based on an active ride) and "Rebalancing" (based on the time gap between now and the last ride on this vehicle) statuses which are triggered automatically.

 Below you will find a detailed explanation for each status: